goauthentik/authentik/website/integrations/services/minio/index.md

 You must install the MinIO binaries from [here](https://min.io/docs/minio/linux/reference/minio-mc.html).
 You then need to create an alias for your instance using: `mc alias set myminio https://minio.company <access key> <secret key>`.
 You can follow [this StackOverflow answer](https://stackoverflow.com/a/77645374) to create a secret key and access key.

-Once that is done, you can run the following command to configure the OpenID provider:
+After that is done, run the following command to configure the OpenID provider:

 ```
 ~ mc admin config set myminio identity_openid \